fluencelabs/registry/README.md

 ## Why is it important?

-Scalability, redundancy and high availability are essential parts of a decentralized system but they are not available out of the box.
+Scalability, redundancy and high availability are essential parts of a decentralized system, but they are not available out of the box.
 To enable these, information about services should be bound with peers providing them.
 Also, these networks are frequently changing and should be reflected and resolvable in runtime to provide unstoppable access.
 So you should have some decentralized protocol to update and resolve information about routing, both global and local.

 ## What is it?